theos/theos.dev/docs/Upgrading-from-legacy-Theos.md

 Theos in its current state is a continuation of the work done by Dustin Howett, with work from Ryan Petrich’s fork included (among others).
 As such, you can easily “upgrade” from one of these two most commonly used variants of Theos to this one.

 If your copy of Theos was downloaded with Git, read on.
-If your copy of Theos was downloaded as a ZIP file from GitHub or from DHowett’s Subversion, you'll want to make a backup of everything you’ve changed, delete the Theos directory, and then [[install Theos from scratch|Installation]].
+If your copy of Theos was downloaded as a ZIP file from GitHub or from DHowett’s Subversion, you'll want to make a backup of everything you’ve changed, delete the Theos directory, and then [install Theos from scratch](/docs/Installation.html).

 Simply change the remote repo and pull: